griffbr/ODMS/README.md

 # ODMS
 ODMS is the first dataset for learning **O**bject **D**epth via **M**otion and **S**egmentation.
-ODMS training data is configurable and extensible, with each training example consisting of a series of object segmentation masks, camera movement distances, and ground truth object depth.
+ODMS training data are configurable and extensible, with each training example consisting of a series of object segmentation masks, camera movement distances, and ground truth object depth.
 As a benchmark evaluation, we also provide four ODMS validation and test sets with 15,650 examples in multiple domains, including robotics and driving.
 In our paper, we use an ODMS-trained network to perform object depth estimation in real-time robot grasping experiments, demonstrating how ODMS is a viable tool for 3D perception from a single RGB camera.

 Contact: Brent Griffin (griffb at umich dot edu)